The founder's guide to fractional CFO services: Scope, tiers, and the right fit for your stage (2026)

 Buying the tier that matches today, not the next six months

-A Series A conversation starting in four months requires Growth-tier work now.
-A clean three-statement model, investor Q and A preparation, and a board pack that holds up under scrutiny.
-Founders who start at Foundation tier two months before a raise end up paying for rushed catch-up work at a premium.
+A Series A conversation starting in four months requires dedicated CFO tier work now.
+Founders who enter the books-led tier two months before a raise end up paying for rushed catch-up work at a premium.

 Treating bookkeeping and CFO as the same service